ankarion/blog/content/postgresql/jsonb.md

 [//]: <> (# Jsonb outline:- definition- usage- benchmarks- future work)

+In this article I was going to explain why and when jsonb is better than 3NF, clarify the differences between json and jsonb.

 # Definition
-At first glance, it looks like a usual json except for some internal representation differences:
+At first glance, jsonb looks like a usual json except for some differences in guts:

 <script type="text/javascript">
       google.charts.load('current', {'packages':['table']});